I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 However, since the battery life is so good, I’m finding I can get away with not toggling off my camera.
 A habit hard to break after using the A7r and A7rII and X-Pro2 for years.

-The Multi Function Touch Bar – Everyone says the same thing here.
-You touch it by accident, a dial would have been better, buttons would have been better.
-“The Multi Function Touch Bar is a failure.”
+The Multi-Function Touch Bar – Everyone says the same thing here.
+If you touch it by accident, a dial would have been better, and buttons would have been better.
+“The Multi-Function Touch Bar is a failure.”

 With the multi-function bar, you can set it up to perform 3 functions.
 Swipe, which I set to AWB, touch left, and touch right.
-You can also lock it so you don’t change those settings by accident.
+You can also lock it so you don’t accidentally change those settings.

-My biggest complaint that nobody talks about is with the custom buttons.
+My biggest complaint that nobody talks about is the custom buttons.
 You can’t customize them enough.

-Why can’t I program a drive mode to my D-Pad, or my color profiles to my D-Pad?
-Seriously Canon, let me customize my buttons with more than ten random dumb things.
-At least give me the option to program a button to configure my minimum shutter speed so I can change it on the fly when shooting in Av like I can with my X-T3.
+Why can’t I program a drive mode or my color profiles to my D-Pad?
+Seriously, Canon, let me customize my buttons with more than ten random dumb things.
+At least allow me to program a button to configure my minimum shutter speed so I can change it on the fly when shooting in Av like I can with my X-T3.

 Canon really has to look to Sony and Fujifilm to learn how to let users customize their cameras.
-Fujifilm is the winner with button customization, but when it comes to pure camera customization and control with the menu system, nobody can compare to Sony.
+Fujifilm is the winner with button customization, but nobody can compare it to Sony when it comes to pure camera customization and control of the menu system.

-Flip Out Articulating Screen – This is one of those features that grows on you, and once you get use to it, you can’t live without it.
-I still prefer no flip screen on cameras like the X-Pro2, and a simpler flip screen when shooting street photography, but as a jack of all trades cameras like the EOS R, or GH5, the articulating screen is a game changer.
+Flip Out Articulating Screen – This is one of those features that grows on you, and once you get used to it, you can’t live without it.
+I still prefer no flip screen on cameras like the X-Pro2 and a simpler flip screen when shooting street photography, but as a jack-of-all-trades camera like the EOS R or GH5, the articulating screen is a game changer.
 It’s a shame the Sony cameras don’t have this.
 I guess you could say the A99II has some weird form of this.

 Video Features